anthonycoffey/property-manager-pro/memory-bank/activeContext.md

     *   Modified `src/components/Admin/InvitePropertyManagerForm.tsx` to accept `selectedOrganizationId` as a prop.
     *   The Organization ID field in this form is now pre-filled and disabled, based on the organization selected in `OrganizationSelector.tsx` on the `Dashboard`.
     *   Updated `src/components/Dashboard.tsx` to pass the `selectedAdminOrgId` to `InvitePropertyManagerForm.tsx`.
+*   **Social Sign-On for Accept Invitation Page (2025-05-24):**
+    *   Enhanced `src/pages/AcceptInvitationPage.tsx` to include "Sign up with Google" and "Sign up with Microsoft" buttons.
+    *   Implemented logic to use `signInWithPopup` for social authentication.
+    *   The `processSocialSignUp` helper function in `AcceptInvitationPage.tsx` now calls the `signUpWithInvitation` Cloud Function, passing the `uid`, `email`, and `displayName` from the social provider.
+    *   Modified `functions/src/callable/signUpWithInvitation.ts` to:
+        *   Accept an optional `uid` (for pre-authenticated social sign-on users) and make `password` optional.
+        *   If `uid` is provided, skip Firebase Auth user creation (`admin.auth().createUser()`) and use the existing `uid`.
+        *   Perform server-side validation to ensure the email from the social provider matches the email on the invitation document.
+        *   Use the display name from the social provider for the Firestore user profile.

 ## 3. Next Steps